-As you may know, a few months ago I started my own personal finance site, Money@30.
+As you may know, about a year ago I started my own personal finance site, Money@30.
 While I was preparing to launch — including setting up my various social media accounts — I was determined to find better social tools than the ones I was already accustomed to and really “up my game” for this new site.
 That’s when I came across Viraltag, a service that allows you to easily create and schedules social media posts across various platforms.
 Having now used and explored Viraltag for the past few months, I’m excited to share what this service offers, what I like about it, and where I think it could be improved:

 Now, with all of your accounts connected, there are a few different routes you could choose as far as next steps.
 Personally, my next move was to install the Viraltag plugin.